jovrtn/tron-green-syntax/README.md

-# TRON Legacy green syntax theme
+# TRON green syntax theme

 A syntax theme based on the TRON Legacy green color scheme.